DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Learning in

 \section{Learning in \our{}}

 Learning in \our{} is equivalent to learning the optimal policy of the corresponding MDP defined in Section~\ref{sec:mdpmodelling}.
-Let the objective be $ J(\pi_{\lambda}) = \sum_{i=1}^{N}[V^{\pi_\lambda}(q^{(i)}, y^{(i)})] $ \cite{sutton1999reinforcement}.
+For the empirical distribution defined by $\mathcal{D}$, the objective is defined as $ J(\pi_{\lambda}) = \sum_{i=1}^{N}[V^{\pi_\lambda}(q^{(i)}, y^{(i)})] $ \cite{sutton1999reinforcement}.
 Given our reward design in Equation~\ref{eq:reward} and setting the discount factor \(\gamma = 1\), we show in Appendix A.3 that the objective function simplifies to:

 where $p_{\text{success}}^{\pi_\lambda}(q^{(i)})$ is the success probability of $q^{(i)}$ under $\pi_\lambda$.

 \begin{proposition} Maximizing the expected return $J(\pi_\lambda)$ in our MDP formulation corresponds to minimizing the objective $\mc{L}(\lambda)$ defined in Equation~\ref{eq:objective}. \end{proposition} Maximizing $J(\pi_\lambda)$ also aligns with minimizing the cross-entropy loss commonly used in NeSy learning; see Appendix A.3 for the proof.